Lubbock Judicial Appeals Save $5 Million

 Texas property owners should protest annually since Texas has one of the best systems for appeals for property owners.

-Lubbock County Appeals after ARB Hearing
+Lubbock County Legal Appeals of ARB Hearing

-Lubbock CAD Binding Arbitration Cases – after ARB
+LCAD Binding Arbitration Cases

 Appealed to State Office of Administrative Hearings (SOAH)Source: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.